-If you are building a new quadcopter, you have to make sure the motors are spinning the correct direction before putting propellers on for your first flight.
-If one or multiple motors are spinning the wrong direction, the quad will flip over at take off.
+If you are building a new quadcopter, you have to make sure the motors are spinning the correct direction before putting propellers on for the first flight.
+If one or multiple motors are spinning the wrong direction, the quad will probably flip over at take off.

 This is the default motor spin directions in Betaflight:

 If the motor spin direction is wrong, you can easily change it by using one of the following methods.

 Betaflight 4.3: You can Do It in the Configurator!

 Since Betaflight 4.3, you can now reverse the rotation of a motor inside Betaflight Configurator (on the motors tab), no need to use BLHeliSuite for that anymore!

 Swap Motor Wires